-There are two main works covering the new data, one being the paper Borg: The Next Generation[3], which compares the overall features of the trace with the 2011 one[1][5], and one covering the features and performance of Autopilot[6], a software that provides autoscaling features in Borg.
-The new traces have also been analyzed from the execution priority perspective[7], as well as from a cluster-by-cluster comparison[8] given the multi-cluster nature of the new traces.
+There are two main works covering the new data, one being the paper Borg: The Next Generation [3], which compares the overall features of the trace with the 2011 one [1] [5], and one covering the features and performance of Autopilot [6], a software that provides autoscaling features in Borg.
+The new traces have also been analyzed from the execution priority perspective [7], as well as from a cluster-by-cluster comparison [8] given the multi-cluster nature of the new traces.

-Other studies have been performed in similar big-data systems focusing on the failure of hardware components and software bugs[9][10][11][12].
+Other studies have been performed in similar big-data systems focusing on the failure of hardware components and software bugs [9] [10] [11] [12].

 However, the community has not yet performed any research on the new Borg traces analysing unsuccessful executions, their possible causes, and the relationships between tasks and jobs.
-Therefore, the only current research in this field (beside this report) is the 2015 Rosá et al. paper[2].
+Therefore, the only current research in this field is this very report, providing and update to the the 2015 Rosá et al. paper [2] focusing on the new trace.